This article was originally published on 25 October 2019 and has updated with new information.

 If you travel frequently, especially to Mainland China, the ICBC Multicurrency Current Account offers preferential rates on RMB transactions and the ability to convert and hold other foreign currency.

-And if you are looking for an account to stash your hard-earned savings without locking in to a fixed period, CIMB’s FastSaver Account is probably your best bet, as it offers a relatively high interest rate on your savings without any lock-in period.
+And if you are looking for a no-frills account to stash your savings without locking in to a fixed period, CIMB’s FastSaver Account is probably your best bet, as it offers a relatively higher interest rate compared to the other options.